TSB Bank (United Kingdom): Migration to the Sabadell Proteo banking platform

 A planned migration of customer records from the Lloyds Banking Group platform to the Sabadell Proteo platform commencing on 20 April 2018 resulted in the loss of internet and mobile banking services for many customers for at least a week.
 Additionally, some customers reported seeing detailed account information of other customers, including balances of accounts other than their own.

 On 26 April 2018, Paul Pester, then chief executive, stated that TSB was "on its knees" with the bank's computers continuing to have "a capacity issue" that was preventing about one million customers having access to online banking services.

 Two weeks after commencement of the migration, failures were still being reported with services such as the online banking application giving internal SQL database-related errors.
 Payment difficulties, particularly with business and mortgage accounts continued into a fourth week and it was revealed that TSB had rejected an offer of assistance from Lloyds Banking Group at the start of the migration crisis.
 The bank later announced it had hired IBM to help fix the problems.
 A former TSB board member was quoted by the BBC as saying "human error, pride and software failure" led to TSB's "dreadful" response.
 There were further problems affecting login to online services, and the ability to transfer money on 3 September.

 On 4 September 2018, Pester resigned due to the IT failure, and Richard Meddings, the non-executive chairman, became executive chairman until a new CEO could be found.
 In November 2018 TSB announced Debbie Crosbie as new CEO.

 In 2019 TSB returned to profit.
 In November 2019, TSB was struck by "new IT glitch".
 TSB closed 82 branches in 2020 to cut down expenses.
 Further branch closures in 2021 and 2022 brought the network down to 220 branches.

 In 2022, the bank was fined £48.65 million for the poor migration process.
 In 2023, the Prudential Regulation Authority personally fined Carlos Abarca £81,000 for his part in the debacle.
 He had been the chief information officer at the TSB at the time.
 The fine was reduced from £116,600 after he agreed to settle the matter.

-Proposed takeover by Santander
+Acquisition by Santander

 On 1 July 2025, it was announced that Sabadell had agreed to sell TSB to Spanish rival Santander for £2.65 billion.
-If the acquisition receives shareholder and regulatory approval, the sale is expected to be completed in the first quarter of 2026.
+Sabadell shareholders approved the sale on 6 August 2025, and, following approval from the Prudential Regulation Authority and European Central Bank, it completed on 30 April 2026.
+Santander intends to use a banking business transfer scheme to integrate TSB's business with its own in the first half of 2027, subject to court and regulatory approval.
+The Financial Times has reported that the TSB brand after 216 years will be retired following the integration.